 Pole attachments are wires and cables that are attached to utility poles.
 Cable system attachments to investor-owned public utility poles historically have been regulated at the federal or state level, generally resulting in reasonable pole attachment rates for attachments used to provide cable service.
 In contrast, utility poles owned by municipalities or cooperatives are not subject to federal regulation and are generally exempt from state regulation and their attachment rates tend to be higher.
 Future regulatory changes in this area could impact the pole attachment rates we pay utility companies.
-Some municipalities have enacted "one-touch" make-ready pole attachment ordinances, which permit third parties to alter components of our network attached to utility poles in ways that could adversely affect our businesses.
-In 2017, the FCC initiated a rulemaking that considers rules to permit a "one-touch" make-ready-like process for the poles within its jurisdiction.
-If adopted, these rules could have a similar effect as the municipal one-touch make-ready ordinances and adversely affect our businesses.
+In August 2018, the FCC adopted rules, scheduled to become effective thirty (30) days after Office of Management and Budget approval, to permit a "one-touch" make-ready process for poles subject to its jurisdiction.
+The "one touch" make-ready rules allow third parties to alter certain components of existing attachments for "simple make-ready" (i.e. where the alteration of our components does not involve a reasonable expectation of a service outage, splicing, pole replacement or relocation of a wireless attachment).
+The rules are intended to promote broadband deployment and competition by facilitating communications attachments, although there are concerns regarding potential damage to existing networks by third parties.
+Utility pole owners have appealed the rules to the United States Court of Appeals for the Eleventh Circuit.
+We cannot predict the effect that these rules will have on our business when they ultimately take effect.